Introduction to BigQuery jobs

 Grant Identity and Access Management (IAM) roles that give users the necessary permissions to perform each task in this document.

 To run a BigQuery job, you need the

 bigquery.jobs.create IAM permission.
 This permission lets you run jobs programmatically and grants permissions for jobs that BigQuery runs automatically on your behalf.

 Each of the following predefined IAM roles includes the permissions that you need in order to run a job:

 Additionally, when you create a job, you are automatically granted the following permissions for that job:

-For more information on IAM roles and permissions in BigQuery, see Predefined roles and permissions.
+For more information about IAM roles and permissions in BigQuery, see Predefined roles and permissions.

 For information about job quotas, see the documentation for the job type on the Quotas and limits page:

 Every job is associated with a specific project that you specify.
 The billing account attached to the associated project is billed for any usage incurred by the job.
-If you share access to a project, any jobs run in the project are billed to the attached billing account.
+If you share access to a project, any jobs run in the project are also billed to the billing account.

 the cost is billed to the project that runs the job.
 Thus when you view the job